ToniWonKanobi/theoveranalyzed.net/posts/2015/6/1/introducing-theoveranalyzed-30.md

 Making all my old Markdown files play nice with Camel was easy, but extremely time-consuming.

+### Part III: Making Camel My Own

+Camel came with several nifty Markdown plugins, but I wanted more.

-### Part III: Redirecting Old Links Using Camel
+### Part IV: Redirecting Old Links Using Camel

 I wanted to make sure that links shared on Twitter -- although no longer canonical -- pointed to the old content's new location.

-### Part IV: Making Camel My Own

-Camel came with several nifty Markdown plugins, but I wanted more.

-### Part V: Making Camel Look Nice

-Second only to the time spent modifying the files, this step took the longest (and for good reason).

-### Part VI: Taking Camel Live
+### Part V: Taking Camel Live

 Getting the site up and running on Heroku was easy.
 I also had a few odds and ends to straighten out before I was finished.